Same-Writer/SearchExpander/readme.md

 ### App Settings
 * __rosetta path__ :    File path to the rosetta file.
 See additional details on file below.
-* __debug log level__ : Currently non-functional.
-Will turn detailed logging on and off.
+* __debug log level__ : Sets log level to be used.
+Valid values are INFO, WARNING, ERROR.
-* __save results__ :    Save results or not.
+* __save results__ :    Currently non-functional.
+Save results to <results path> or not.
-* __results path__ :    Path to save results.
+* __results path__ :    Path & file name for results.
 Will create file if none exists, but must be pointed to an existing directory.

 ### Search Settings
 * __run__ :             Currently non-functional.
 Toggle running this search or not.
-* __scrape all pages__ : When a search result has multiple pages of results, should we scrape past page 1?
+* __scrape all pages__ : When a search result has multiple pages of results, should we scrape past the first page?
 * __searchdelay__ :     Time delay in between URL queries.
 Use this to reduce load on your internet link, if needed
 * __cities__:           These are the cities that your search(es) will be run across.
     * Use the city name that you see on https://www.craigslist.org/about/sites, or check rosetta.yaml for a valid city name.